ApiLogicServer/Docs/docs/Sample-AI.md

 Not only are spreadsheet-like rules 40X more concise, they meaningfully simplify maintenance.
 Let’s take an example.

-!!! pied-piper ":bulb: Green Discounts"
+!!! pied-piper "Green Discounts"

     Give a 10% discount for carbon-neutral products for 10 items or more.
+&nbsp;

 In this iteration, we'll also introduce some application iteration:

-!!! pied-piper ":bulb: Application Integration"
+!!! pied-piper "Application Integration"

     Send new Orders to Shipping with a Kafka message.

     Enable B2B partners to place orders with a custom API.
+&nbsp;

 Automation still applies; we execute the steps below: